ojsquire/multi-label-datasets/README.md

 ```

 # Extending the analysis
 If you want to extend this analysis and see the results at the same time, the easiest way is to pair the markdown file with the jupyter notebook you generated in the last step.
-To pair the md and ipynb:

-1. Start jupyter lab:
+To do so, follow these steps:

+1. Since we need to use jupyter with some extensions that were installed into your virtual environment, set the Jupyter notebook kernel to use Python from your virtual environment ([more info](https://janakiev.com/blog/jupyter-virtual-envs/)), by running:
     ```
+    python -m ipykernel install --name=multi-label-datasets
+    ```
+2. Start jupyter lab from the command line of your virtual environment:
+```
 jupyter lab
 ```
-2. Open `analysis.ipynb` and use `jupytext` to pair it with `analysis.md`.
+3. Open `analysis.ipynb` (created in previous section) and use the `jupytext` extension to pair it with `analysis.md`.
 See instructions [here](https://jupytext.readthedocs.io/en/latest/paired-notebooks.html).
+4. If you want to remove the custom kernel from Jupyter run:
+    ```
+    jupyter kernelspec uninstall multi-label-datasets
+    ```